 Travel-specific pipeline management is essential.
 Your sales cycle doesn't follow a simple "lead → demo → close" pattern.
 A travel project moves through inquiry, proposal, revision, confirmation, supplier booking, and post-trip follow-up.
 Your CRM needs customizable statuses and project views to reflect this.

 Integration with production tools matters equally.
 A CRM that tracks clients but forces you to switch tools for itinerary building, budgeting, or document generation creates friction and errors.
+This is why many agencies prefer an integrated CRM natively connected to quotes, itineraries, and invoices.

 Other must-haves include task and reminder management, multi-channel communication tracking, client segmentation by travel type, and reporting dashboards showing conversion rates and revenue per agent.